 Kanaloa vacation rentals are the spot for you: if you’ve ever wanted to feel like you’re a part of the ocean, this is the place to come.
 Kanaloa is the name of the Hawaiian god of the sea, and you’ll feel his presence here as you breathe in the salty ocean air.
 From your lanai, look for his animal forms in the ocean: dolphins, and whales in the wintertime.
 Feel the peace that comes with waking up next to the ocean every morning and falling asleep to its sounds every night in our Kanaloa rentals.

-Peace and quiet are two of the reasons to come to Kanaloa.
+Peace and quiet are two of the reasons to come to stay in our Kanaloa vacation rentals.
 You’re six miles down the coast from all the action and excitement of the downtown Kailua-Kona pier area; close enough to visit when you want, yet able to come home to your little piece of paradise.
 The peaceful feeling is augmented by the beautiful tropical landscaping, which is the only thing between you and the ocean.
 There are three pools for you to enjoy (one is adults-only), as well as hot tubs, tennis courts, and barbecue facilities.
-The complex is gated for your safety and peace of mind.
+The Kanaloa at Kona Resort complex is gated for your safety and peace of mind.

 Keauhou was once the home of royalty, and King Kamehameha III was born in this place.
 It won’t take you long to understand why the kings and queens of old favored this beautiful bay!
 Keauhou is a prime spot to try out some new ocean sports, so decide whether you’d like to surf, snorkel, paddle a canoe or stand-up paddle, or just plain swim around!
 The choice is yours.